 Because we do not have a shelter, all of our pets are kept either in foster care or in their current home.

-When you contact us to inquire about a pet, we will complete a short preliminary application over the telephone.
+When you contact us to inquire about a pet, for selected applicants we will complete a short preliminary application over the telephone (not every applicant will receive a call).
 The application gives us a clear idea of which of our pets is best suited to your lifestyle and household.
-At that point we can arrange for you to meet the pet that interests you.
+At that point, we can arrange for you to meet the pet that interests you.